 Understanding Visual Learning to Improve Your Content Marketing

 Western society is expected to be predominantly literate, but literacy doesn’t automatically entail the interest to read.
-Penn State York presents a case about how people who learn primarily from visual stimulus, indicating that they tend to more easily remember information presented in pictures, charts, or diagrams.
+Penn State York presents a case about how people who learn primarily from a visual stimulus, indicating that they tend to more easily remember information presented in pictures, charts, or diagrams.
 There is some debate among neuroscientists and psychologists about whether or not there are any hierarchies of the learning styles many educational systems have adapted.
 There may be such a thing as a kinesthetic learner, an auditory learner, and a visual learner.
 On the other hand, as some might argue, there might be no such thing.

 Regardless, some individuals are going to have more visual-spatial intelligence than others.
 Anyone with sight is going to retain information at least to some degree from illustrative images.
 Tap into the psychology of what makes strong, captivating content marketing and you will hack your way into the minds of your new customers.